satijakritik/pokemon-project/README.md

 ## Step by Step Instructions:-

-   1. Step 1: Clone GitHub url in the terminal using 'git clone' and enter login details of user.
+   1. Step 1: Clone GitHub url in the terminal using `git clone` and enter login details.

-   2. Step 2: Enter the 'make main' command.
+   2. Step 2: Enter the `make main` command.

    3. Step 3: All the files will compile and if any errors are present, they will be spotted.

-   4. Step 4: After successful compilation, enter './main' command.
+   4. Step 4: After successful compilation, enter `./main` command.

    5. Step 5: The welcome page should open and the game begins.

+   6. At the end of the game, after exiting, the user may enter `make clean` to clear file clutter.
+This is not a necessity.